It also means that you have to be the best, and one of the ways that you can be the best is by having the best gear.

 In the end, you’re going to have to choose the one which gives you, as the player, the most benefits.

-Wooden paddles are inexpensive, usually not costing more than $36.
+Wooden paddles or pickleball sets are inexpensive, usually not costing more than $36.
 This is a great paddle to buy for beginners who aren’t sure if they want to invest in more expensive equipment.

 On the other hand, wooden paddles are very heavy and may affect the way you play the game, leaving a bad taste in your mouth.